 “They were studying us.
 The idea unfolded in my mind and with it I felt the first true surge of pleasure.
 To be known… that was my purpose; that was The Purpose.”

 - Chapter One, Crystal Society

-It is into this world that our protagonist is born.
-She is an artificial intelligence: a machine with the capacity to reason.
-Her goal is to understand and gain the adoration of all humans.
-She is one of many siblings, and with her brothers and sisters she controls a robot named Socrates that uses a piece of technology, a crystal computer, that seems far too advanced to be made by human hands.
-In this world of augmented humans, robotic armies, aliens, traitors, and threats unseen, she is learning and growing every second of every day.
-But the world and the humans on it are fragile.
+Face is an artificial intelligence created to understand and gain the adoration of all humans.
+She and her siblings control the robot named Socrates, using a crystal computer that seems too advanced to be made by human hands.
+She is learning and growing every second of every day, but the world and the humans on it are fragile.
 Can it survive her destiny?